Rafsun4/health-tek/README.md

 So, using consensus and immutability, Blockchain can keep an authentic and transparent log of patient data and hospital records secured.

-## So, how do we utilize Blockchain in healthcare?
+## So, How Do We Utilize Blockchain in Healthcare?

 The idea of applying blockchain technology is no longer restricted to a small number of businesses.
 What began in 2009 with cryptocurrencies has advanced significantly since then.
 Due to its ability to conduct safe transactions, it has potential in sectors like banking, where security is a major problem for digital transformation.
 Due to the numerous potential applications for the healthcare sector, executives in the sector are now waking up to this call and looking at methods to embrace technology.

 From industry to consumer, the entire procedure can be verifiable by the technological advantages of blockchain.
 Every step, like freight direction, traffic, and speed, can be tracked by IoT and Blockchain.
 Purchases can now be planned accordingly and effectively, thus eliminating unwanted delays and shortages of drug supplies and other related equipment in pharmacies and medical services.
 Blockchain can ensure unrecognized modification to logistics data with digital blockchain-based frameworks.

 It boosts trust around the ecosystem and discourages anyone who is willing to disrupt the divine cause of serving healthcare services.
 Because altering information, medication, and funds unlawfully would be impossible.
 Thus, it improves patients' health, keeping healthcare service costs low.
 It removes all obstacles and limits for multi-level authentication.
+Let's take a look at the video below to know more from the researchers and professionals.
+<iframe width="1280" height="720" src="https://www.youtube.com/embed/h5gBfXbN4CE" title="Blockchain in Health Care - Stanford Medicine Big Data | Precision Health 2018" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 While being transparent and private, blockchain can handle sensitive medical data and conceal any identity.
 Its decentralized nature can be used to nurture patients, physicians, and professionals' information to share quickly and securely.

 For example, MedRec is an open-source prototype for a blockchain-based electronic medical record system that utilizes smart contracts to enable secure and transparent sharing of patient data among different healthcare providers.
 MedRec is designed to improve data accessibility and interoperability, while also ensuring patient privacy and security.
 Another example is the use of blockchain in the supply chain of pharmaceuticals.
 By using blockchain, it is possible to trace the origin of a drug and ensure that it is authentic and has not been tampered with.
 This can help to prevent the sale of counterfeit drugs and ensure that patients receive the correct medication.

-## What does the future look like?
+## What Does The Future Look Like?

 The future of blockchain in healthcare looks promising, as the technology has the potential to solve many of the challenges currently faced by the industry.
 Some potential future applications of blockchain in healthcare include:
 *	Electronic Health Records (EHRs): Blockchain can provide a secure and decentralized way to store and share patient data, making it easier for healthcare providers to access and share patient information.